 Financial Econometrics Using Stata.
 Boffelli, S., and G. Urga (2016).
 Stata Press Publication.

-Due to the current Public Health situation, the 2021 edition of this training course will be offered ONLINE on a part-time basis.
-The course program has therefore been restructured into two, three hour, sessions which will be offered on the 14th-15th June 2021 at the following times:
+Due to ongoing Public Health situation, the 2022 edition of this training course will be offered ONLINE on a part-time basis on the 27th-28th of June from 10:00 am to 1:30 pm Central European Summer Time (CEST).

 Commercial: € 675.00

-Due to the current Public Health situation, the 2021 edition of this training course will be offered ONLINE on a part-time basis.
-The course program has therefore been restructured into two, three hour, sessions which will be offered on the 14th-15th June 2021.
+Due to the current pandemic situation, the 2022 edition of this training course will now be offered ONLINE, on a part-time basis on the 27th-28th of June.